pdm-project/pdm/docs/docs/usage/project.md

 ## Manage caches

-PDM provides a convenient command group to manage the cache, there are four kinds of caches:
+PDM provides a convenient command group to manage the cache, there are five different caches:

 1. `wheels/` stores the built results of non-wheel distributions and files.
 1. `http/` stores the HTTP response content.